openedx/edx-enterprise/docs/decisions/0006-transmit-updates-only.rst

 2. Add an additional request/check to the Integrated Channel's exporter that will retrieve the last time either a catalog or the associated content metadata of a catalog has been changed (whichever is most recent).
-This timestamp will be compared to the `catalog_last_changed` field of the ContentMetadataItemTransmission object, which is the `catalog last modified` value retrieved from the customer's most recent successful transmission.
+This timestamp will be compared to the `content_last_changed` field of the ContentMetadataItemTransmission object, which is the `catalog last modified` value retrieved from the customer's most recent successful transmission.
 If there is no updated needed, then the exporter will refrain from querying enterprise catalog for the catalog's metadata.